jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 #### Build Class Selection

-Once compiled, Jerkar selects one _build class_, instantiate it in order to invoke instance methods on it.
+Once compiled, Jerkar selects one _build class_ and instantiate it in order to invoke instance methods on it.
 The selection process is :
 * If `BuildClass` option (shorthand `BC`) is specified, then Jerkar selects a class having the same name or same short name among the _build classes_.